EducationalTestingService/skll/doc/run_experiment.rst

             *   *qwk_off_by_one*: Same as ``quadratic_weighted_kappa``, but all
                 ranking differences are discounted by one.

-        Regression or classification with binary classes:
+        Regression or classification with binary labels:

             *   *kendall_tau*: `Kendall's tau <http://en.wikipedia.org/wiki/Kendall_tau_rank_correlation_coefficient>`_
             *   *pearson*: `Pearson correlation <http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient>`_